 Fee Payment Deadlines are posted under the RAIN announcement page.

-A late payment fee of \$50.00 will be assessed to students not paid in full by the deadline or students can be administratively dropped from the University for not paying in full by the deadline.
+A late payment fee of \$50.00 will be assessed to students not paid in full by the deadline and students can beadministratively dropped from the University for not paying in full by the deadline.

 IDENTIFICATION CARDS